 - Menza – Hearty Hungarian food on pretty Franz Liszt Square.
 The menu is huge so there are choices for everyone.

 - Szimply – The best breakfasts in Budapest, fancy avo toast, choc quinoa porridge, acai smoothie bowls.
+The have some vegan dishes too.
 Get your coffee from across the courtyard at Kontakt.